-MetaServer > Help > Extract > Extract Text (Azure Form Recognizer)
+MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 You can specify the pages where you want to extract information from.
 After the values have been extracted, you can apply other Extract rules to clean up, format or adjust the values before sending it to the next action.

-You can refer to the Azure Form Recognizer’s Invoice Model documentation for a more detailed list of the supported languages.
+You can refer to the Azure AI Document Intelligence’s documentation for a more detailed list of the supported languages for each model.

 Some examples (results are below each sample):